Iftequar7/infra/README.md

 terraform plan
 ```

-These variables will be used to configure the VPC, Internet Gateway, and subnets.
+These values will be used to configure the Transit Gateway, and Resource Access Manager.

 Finally, run the following command to apply the Terraform configuration: